1platform/onebe/docs/classes/Scheduler.Scheduler.md

 [Scheduler](../modules/Scheduler.md).Scheduler

-Task scheduler that runs the jobs registered in the application.
+Task scheduler that runs the various background jobs registered in the application.

 ## Table of contents